An AI Co-Data-Scientist for Prioritizing Candidate Biomarkers from Wearable Sensor Data: Complete Biomarker Candidate Lists

 \section{Complete Biomarker Candidate Lists}

-Tables~\ref{tab:full_dwb}--\ref{tab:full_globem} report the complete lists of battery-passing (validated and conditionally validated) biomarker candidates discovered by CoDaS across all three cohorts. \textit{Validated} candidates passed $\geq$70\% of applicable tests including all core tests (replication, permutation, bootstrap, and CI consistency); \textit{Conditionally validated} candidates passed $\geq$40\% of applicable tests or were downgraded from validated status due to marginal effect sizes or borderline subgroup consistency (see Section~\ref{sec:validation_integrity} for threshold definitions).
+Tables~\ref{tab:full_dwb}--\ref{tab:full_globem} report the complete lists of battery-passing biomarker candidates discovered by CoDaS across all three cohorts. \textit{Screened} candidates passed $\geq$70\% of applicable tests including all core tests (replication, permutation, bootstrap, and CI consistency); \textit{Conditionally prioritized} candidates passed $\geq$40\% of applicable tests or were downgraded from screened status due to marginal effect sizes or borderline subgroup consistency (see Section~\ref{sec:validation_integrity} for threshold definitions).
 Effect sizes are Spearman correlations ($\rho$) with the clinical endpoint.
 Features are ordered by $|\rho|$ within each validation tier.